Start9Labs/docs/src/user-manual/ssh.md

 ## Connecting via PuTTY on Windows

 For Windows, following the command above will work.
-But if you prefer a GUI tool, <a href="https://brewsbitcoin.com" target="_blank">BrewsBitcoin</a> has created a guide for <a href="https://medium.com/@brewsbitcoin/ssh-to-start9-embassy-from-windows-4a4e17891b5a" target="_blank">connecting via SSH using PuTTY on Windows</a>
+But if you prefer a GUI tool, [BrewsBitcoin](https://brewsbitcoin.com) has created a guide for [connecting via SSH using PuTTY on Windows](https://medium.com/@brewsbitcoin/ssh-to-start9-embassy-from-windows-4a4e17891b5a)